-Introduces the roles of the Associate Degree Nurse as a provider and manager of care and member of the discipline of nursing.
-Students develop beginning intellectual, interpersonal and psychomotor competencies for patient assessment.
-Communication theory, life span development, ethical-legal standards and nursing process are basic concepts to the practice of nursing.
-Introduces the concept that the person is a system in dynamic interaction with internal and external environments.
-The 11 Functional Health Patterns organize the study of concepts common to a basic knowledge of the patient's state of wellness and possible or actual health problems.
-The Learning Laboratory provides opportunities to practice nursing skills in simulated activities.
-Clinical learning provides experiences to practice nursing by caring for well patients or patients with common basic health problems in structured health settings.
+Students begin learning the roles of the Associate Degree Nurse as a provider and manager of care and member of the discipline of nursing.
+Students develop beginning intellectual, interpersonal and psychomotor competencies to assess well clients and clients with common actual or possible alterations in health.
+The roles of the nurse, communication theory, life span development, ethical-legal standards, and nursing process are basic concepts to the practice of nursing for the Associate Degree Nurse.
+Students are introduced to the concept that the person is a system in dynamic interaction with the internal and external environments.
+The eleven Functional Health Patterns organize the study of concepts common to a basic knowledge of the client's state of wellness and possible or actual health problems.
+The learning laboratory provides opportunities to practice nursing skills in simulated activities.
+Clinical learning provides experiences to practice nursing by caring for well clients or clients with common basic health problems in structured health settings - acute and sub-acute care.
 Prerequisite: Admission into the Nursing Program.
 Corequisites: BIOL110M, PSYC110M.